Nebula-Mya/Descryption/playtest notes.md

 - [ ] in sacrifice for sigils event, allow to go back at any point, not just end confirmation

-- [ ] implement saving current campaign in case of crashes

 - [ ] be able to view deck when choosing path

 - [ ] show explanation after prospector event